merenlab/anvio/anvio/docs/programs/anvi-get-aa-counts.md

 ### Option 3: a list of contigs

-Just provide a %(splits-txt)s file that lists the contigs you want to look at.
+Simply provide a %(splits-txt)s file that lists the contigs you want to examine.

 {{ codestart }}
 anvi-get-aa-counts -c %(contigs-db)s \